 Now, the septic tank operation may be affected if you don’t maintain it properly.
-Maintenance is super important if you want your tank working well all the time and avoid several problems that may come to your house and the tank itself, which will lead you to have to repair both of them.
+Maintenance is super important if you want your tank to work well all the time and avoid several problems that may come to your house and the tank itself, which will lead you to have to repair both of them.

 Therefore, don’t forget that pumping, cleaning, and inspecting your tank occasionally is part of the investment and the right thing to do.
 Those services aren’t expensive and you only have to carry them out every three or four years, maybe two for inspection.